inBeat/inbeat-website/content/top-influencers/instagram/hypebeast/japan/_index.md

 ---
-title: Top 10 Hypebeast Instagram Influencers In Japan In 2023
+title: Top 10 Hypebeast Instagram Influencers In Japan In 2024
 description: >-
-  Find top hypebeast Instagram influencers in Japan in 2023.
-Most popular hashtags: #hypebeast #streetfashion #japan #sneakers.
+  Find top hypebeast Instagram influencers in Japan in 2024.
+Most popular hashtags: #hypebeast #japan #moodygrams #beautifuldestinations.
 platform: Instagram
-hits: 44
+hits: 46
-text_top: Analyze the top-rated Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram accounts on inBeat.
-text_bottom: Our database has 44 Instagram influencers like this in Japan for you to pitch.
+text_bottom: inBeat has 46 Instagram influencers like this in Japan for you to collaborate.
 profiles:
   - username: "poggytheman"
     fullname: >-